KadirKarabacak/TYPESCRIPT/README.md

 ## BUILT-IN-TYPES

-- any, unkown, never, enum, tuple
+- **any, unkown, never, enum, tuple**
-- If we don't set any value to a variable, typescript sees its type as any.
+- If we don't set any value to a variable, typescript sees its **type as any**.
 This gonna break TypeScript analogy.
 Always try to avoid using **any** type of variable.
-- Also if we don't spesify any type, typescript can understand which type is it.
+- Also if we don't spesify any type, **Typescript can understand** which type is it.